tahmid-chowdhury/SOFE4630U-MS2/README.md

     ````
     A new arguement **streaming** is used here to mark the pipeline as streaming process.
 SO it will run forever until you manually stop it.

 4. In your computer, Edit lines 4, 5, and 6 in the file /mnist/data/consumerMnistPubSup.py to have the path of the JSON, Project ID, and mnist_predict subscription id.
-The file represent a consumer that will read any message from the mnist_predict topic and display it.
+The file represent a consumer that will read any message from the mnist_predict topic and display it (**Similar to the design part in the first milestone**).

 6. In your computer, Edit lines 11, 12, and 13 in the file /mnist/data/consumerMnistPubSup.py to have the path of the JSON, Project ID, and the topic id of mnist_image.
-The file represent a producer that will send any message consists of a single mnist record each second.
+The file represent a producer that will send any message consists of a single mnist record each second (**Similar tothe design part in the first milestone**).

     It may take minutes until every things are setup.
 The whole example can be summarized as:
     a) The producer will produce to the mnist_image topic.  ( your local machine)